medic/cht-docs/content/en/apps/guides/onboarding/_index.md

 ### Setting up a training app

 A separate Android App can be created for training, which would point to a CHT instance dedicated to training.
 The training instance should have the same configuration as the production instance, and have users created for training.
-To differentiate the Android app used for training from the production one, create a duplicate of your brand, and modify the following aspects:
+To differentiate the Android app used for training from the production one, create a duplicate of [your flavor]({{< relref "core/guides/android/branding" >}}) and modify the following aspects
 - **App ID**: If you want to allow both apps to be on a device at once you will need to make sure your training app has a different `applicationId`.
 If you want to prevent having both the training and production apps installed at the same time keep these values the same.
 - **CHT Instance**: Set the `app_host` string to be the URL of your training instance, otherwise it will in effect be the same as using the production app.
 - **Launcher icons**: Consider using completely different icons, or at least change the color of the launcher icons.